Kindful's Best Practices for Basic Membership Management

-If your organization offers memberships, use Kindful’s Campaigns, recurring transactions, and cart API for basic membership management you can easily manage from within your Kindful database.
+If your organization offers memberships, you can use Kindful’s campaigns, recurring transactions, and cart API for basic membership management that you can directly control from within your Kindful database.

 1. Create Membership Campaigns

-The name is not important, but having campaigns to filter membership payments is key.
-Often a single “Memberships” campaign is sufficient, but separate membership levels could be set up as “Gold Membership” and “Platinum Membership”, for example.
+Utilizing campaigns to filter membership payments is vital.
+The name is not important.
+Often a single “Memberships” campaign is sufficient, but separate membership levels can be set up as well (e.g., “Gold Membership” and “Platinum Membership").

 2. Link all membership recurring payments to Membership Campaigns

-(Optionally) Leverage Kindful’s Cart API to set up membership landing page
+(Optionally) Leverage Kindful’s Cart API to set up membership landing pages

 This allows you to have a membership page on your website where you can list your membership levels and/or packages.
 Create a call-to-action that links to a Kindful checkout page with the membership payment amount and recurrence information.
 For example, here’s a Kindful cart page with a preset Membership Campaign, a fixed payment amount, and an annual recurring payment for today’s date.